Albacore: Biology and ecology

 The albacore is a powerful, hard-hitting predator that forms mixed schools with skipjack tuna, yellowfin tuna, and bluefin tuna, sometimes around floating objects like sargassum weeds.
 Schools of albacore are highly migratory within bodies of water and segregated by maturity, with older fish tending to form more compact groups.
 Of those caught by humans, immature albacore have a 1:1 sex ratio while older albacore are mostly male.
 In the Atlantic Ocean, older fish are found in cooler waters.
 The opposite is true for the Pacific Ocean, where fish are found more abundantly along thermal discontinuities.
 Depth range also varies by location: Atlantic fish dive as deep as 600 m where Pacific fish reach only 380 m in depth.
 In the northeast Atlantic, feeding migrations to productive areas occur during the summer.
 Due to climate changes over the last 40 years, the timing and spatial distribution of the albacore have also changed.

 Albacore show a broad range of behavioral differences by region.
 In Baja California, albacore make frequent dives to depths exceeding 200 m during the day and stay near the surface at night, while off the coast of Washington and Oregon they stay near the surface the entire day.
 Albacore never really rest; their need for oxygen means they must always be on the move.

 Feeding

-Albacore tuna are pelagic predators - open-sea hunters.
-Their diets vary very little from season to season.
+Albacore tuna are pelagic (open-sea) predators.
+Their diets vary little from season to season.
 Unlike other tuna that eat primarily fish, for example the bigeye and yellowfin tuna, the albacore's main source of food is cephalopods.
 The most abundant cephalopod in its diet is Heteroteuthis dispar, a tiny deep-water squid found in the Mediterranean Sea and Atlantic Ocean.
 Another cephalopod species preyed upon is Berryteuthis anonychus.
 Other food sources of the albacore include fish (including Cololabis saira, Engraulis japonicus, and Engraulis mordax), crustaceans, and gelatinous organisms.
 Not much is known about the food pattern of the albacore, however, mostly because it dives over 400 m underwater when searching for food, and tagging and tracking has been unsuccessful thus far.